Improvements to 107 Avenue, from 101 Street to 122 Street, will help enhance community connections.

 Project Update - November 2022

 Engagement was held through the summer and fall of 2022 and generated valuable insight from the community and stakeholders.
 Ideas and perspectives that were offered during the engagement phase were considered during the development of the preliminary design.
 The detailed design is expected in early 2023.
-Construction is anticipated to begin in late spring of 2023.

 During the concept design phase, we learned that the park at the corner of 107 Avenue and 105 Street was a priority for the community.
 As a result, the park will now be fully developed for the community to enjoy as a gathering and event space.
 In addition to designing the park space, the preliminary design phase provides a more detailed design for the overall project.